Product Manager vs. Product Owner

 If you want to build products that create value for your businesses and customers, you need good Product Management foundations in your company.
 If you want a career path for your people, you need to give them this foundation so they can grow into more senior roles.
 So remind your people they are all Product Managers.
 They may be playing the role of a Product Owner on a Scrum team most days, but we still need them to think like a Product Manager and validate that we are building the right things.

-Product Institute is our online 10 week course in Product Management that runs once a month.
-Come join us for our next class!
+Product Institute is our online 10 week course in Product Management.
+Come join us!